 Users can also apply multiple conditions and choose whether all conditions must be true or any condition must be true in order to hide Shopify checkout payment options.

 For example: A user can hide the COD payment method if the shipping address includes a PO BOX.
 This can help prevent fake orders.

 Payfy also hides payment methods based on the customer’s address, tag, or total spend.

 Shopify checkout payment options can be limited for international orders or for certain types of customers, such as business-to-consumer, who may not be able to use certain payment methods.

 The app gives you the option to prevent customers from placing an order if certain conditions are met.

 For example: You could hide multiple Shopify checkout payment options based on different conditions.
 This can make the checkout process easier and better for the user.

 One benefit of using Payfy: Hide Payment Methods is that it uses the Native Shopify Functions API, which makes sure that it loads quickly and doesn’t cause any problems with how the website loads.

-How to use Payfy app to hide payment methods in Shopify?
+How to use the Payfy app to Hide Payment Methods in Shopify?